Last Updated on August 2, 2024 by Nicole

 What started off as a temporary health precaution, has turned into an indefinite “work from home” reality for many.
 As liberating as that may sound in some aspects, it may not be what’s best for our bodies.
 That’s why it’s important for people working from home to become proactive about their physical form while working.

-The human body was not meant to sit for hours straight looking at a screen; it’s meant to be mobile and strong.
+The human body was not meant to sit for hours straight looking at a screen; it was meant to be mobile and strong.
 Our bodies need movement, and it’s your job to ensure you’re getting enough of it.

 Don’t be alarmed though: I’m going to guide you through what you can do to counter the negative effects of prolonged sitting and screen exposure.
 As I mentioned previously, movement is key.
 One simple and effective trick you can implement is setting your alarm for every hour or so to remind you to stand up and move a bit.
 Since sitting for hours is going to “stiffen” up your muscles, you need to loosen them up, and a great way to do so is stretching.
 Stiff muscles are usually shortened and restricted in the range of motion, so by stretching them out, you’ll improve flexibility and ROM (range of motion) and alleviate pain.